-Healthy applesauce muffins are made with coconut flour.
-They are sugar-free, gluten-free, low carb and delicious!
+Gluten-free applesauce muffins are made with coconut flour and are wonderfully flavored with vanilla and cinnamon.

-I was set on baking healthy applesauce muffins, and after several attempts, I have finally succeeded!
-These tasty and healthy muffins are made with coconut flour.
-They are low carb, gluten-free and sugar-free.
+So I was set on baking gluten-free applesauce muffins.
+After several attempts, I have finally succeeded!
+These tasty muffins are made with coconut flour.
+They are wonderfully flavorful, sugar-free, and low-carb.